sarvex/dotfiles/README.md

 #  Dotfiles
-Dotfiles are the customization files (their filenames usually begin with a period) that are used to personalize your linux or other Unix-based system.
+Dotfiles are the customization files that are used to personalize your Linux or other Unix-based system.
+You can tell that a file is a dotfile because the name of the file will begin with a period--a dot!
+The period at the beginning of a filename or directory name indicates that it is a hidden file or directory.
 This repository contains my personal dotfiles.
 They are stored here for convenience so that I may quickly access them on new machines or new installs.
 Also, others may find some of my configurations helpful in customizing their own dotfiles.

-# Some directories worth checking out in my dotfiles
-I focus a lot of attention on the Openbox window manager on my YouTube channel ( https://www.youtube.com/c/DistroTube ).
-I often get questions about my Openbox configuration files and pipemenus.
-Those files can be found here: https://gitlab.com/dwt1/dotfiles/tree/master/.config/openbox .

-I also promote the Qtile window manager a lot DistroTube.
-My Qtile configuration resides here: https://gitlab.com/dwt1/dotfiles/tree/master/.config/qtile .
+# Who am I
+I am Derek Taylor (DT), the creator of the DistroTube channel (also DT) on YouTube: ( https://www.youtube.com/c/DistroTube ).
+In my videos, I focus a lot of my attention on minimal window managers such as openbox, qtile, i3 and xmonad.
+Viewers of my channel will often ask me for my configuration files for those window managers or related programs, such as the tint2 panel or the polybar panel.
+This repository serves a triple function: (1) as a place to point viewers who ask me for my configs, (2) as a learning resource for those that wish to study my configs, and (3) as a backup and restore option for myself should the need arise.

+# How To Manage Your Own Dotfiles

+There are a hundred ways to manage your dotfiles.
+My first suggestion would be to read up on the subject.
+A great place to start is "Your unofficial guide to dotfiles on GitHub": https://dotfiles.github.io/

+Personally, I use the git bare repository method for managing my dotfiles: https://developer.atlassian.com/blog/2016/02/best-way-to-store-dotfiles-git-bare-repo/